ebrooks2002/Fisher-Finder/README.md

 3. If prompted, allow "Install from Unknown Sources" in your browser or file manager settings.

-4. If a "Play Protect" warning appears, click "Install Anyway."
+4. If a "Play Protect" warning appears, click "Install Without Scanning" or "Scan with Google"

 Here's what the app should look like: